PromisedLandTeam/.github/README.md

+# .github
-#Hi,This is the Promised Land team!
+Hi,This is the Promised Land team!
 Our team insterested in training fancy large model and products powered by diffusion.